Bastijn/g-dash/manual/manual.md

 ### Start GuldenD and optionally use a startup script for GuldenD

+- The scripts below are included in the Raspbian repository, so you only need to add these files if you have done a manual installation.

 - When installing Gulden from the Raspbian repository the file `guldenstart.sh` is already created in the `/opt/gulden/` directory.
 If not, you can create this file yourself.